-You will not be liable for losses caused by someone else’s use of the Digital Banking Services unless you or an Authorised Person have:
+You will not be liable for losses caused by someone else’s use of the Digital Banking Services or the Digital Wallet unless you or an Authorised Person have:

 not acted with reasonable care in accordance with these Terms;

-let someone else access the Online Banking Service;
+let someone else access the Digital Banking Services or the Digital Wallet;

-been grossly negligent with (or intentionally shared) the Security Details you use to access the Digital Banking Services; or
+been grossly negligent with (or intentionally shared) your Security Details;

-intentionally or with gross negligence failed to tell us as soon as possible of the loss or theft or theft of your Security Details, or that you suspect someone has tried to use it (unless your Account is overdrawn).
+intentionally or with gross negligence failed to tell us as soon as possible of the loss or theft or theft of your Security Details or Device, or that you suspect someone has tried to use your Security Details or Device (unless your Account is overdrawn).